Azure-Samples/nodejs-microservices/docs/workshop.md

 Azure Cosmos DB is a fully managed NoSQL database service that offers multiple APIs, including SQL, MongoDB, Cassandra, Gremlin, and Azure Table storage.
 It's a globally distributed database, which means that your data can be replicated across multiple regions, and you can choose the closest region to your users to reduce latency.

 In the previous section, we created a Cosmos DB account configured with a SQL API.
 Surely, that sounds a bit strange, using SQL to access a NoSQL database?
 But don't worry, it's not a mistake.
-Cosmos DB is a multi-model database, which means that it can support different ways of accessing the data.
+Cosmos DB is a *multi-model database*, which means that it can support different ways of accessing the data.
 SQL is the most common way of querying data, so it feels familiar to most developers and makes it easy to get started.
-Still, you must not forget that it's not relational database, so you can't very complex queries and joins have to be avoided because of their performance impact.
+Still, you must not forget that it's not relational database, so you can't make very complex queries and joins have to be avoided because of their performance impact.

 ### Adding database to the Settings service